Nidhi3338/TATA--visulization-project/README.md

 ## Task -3
  - creating visual
 a.
 1 step is to clean the data set from excel file and clean the unit price error  values and neative quantitiy or use  transformation method to clean the data
+- use (abs A1) to invert it to positive
 b.
 2 step is to use the visulization tool for the stakeholders to take a business insights by the visuls created for each question asked by ceo and cmo in  total 4 worksheet visul to be presented
+1.line chart - renvue to calculate , cutomer and quantity
+2.side by side chart top 10 countries , quantity , and renvue
+3. map find invice max country used
+4. column top 10 by country in descinding order